deco-cx/hector/explain/hector.md

     -   "Export an APP"

 -   **My Apps Section:** Lists all user-created apps with the following options for each:
     -   **Edit:** Opens the App Configuration Screen to modify the app.

     -   **Run:** Opens the Running Screen to interact with the app.

 -   **New App Button:** Initiates the app creation process by navigating to the App Configuration Screen.

 **Visual Elements:**

--   App list with cards or table rows, each showing the app’s name and action buttons ("Edit," "Run").
+-   App list with cards or table rows, each showing the app's name and action buttons ("Edit," "Run").

 -   Prominent "New App" button.